gyselroth/tubee/docs/operations/apply.md

 Executing `tubectl apply -f resources.yaml` will create those two resources for you.
 You may edit this file locally and run `tubectl apply -f resources.yaml` again to apply your changes.

->**Note** The order of resources does not matter. tubectl will order the resource for you automatically.
+>**Note** The order of resources does not matter. tubectl will order the resources for you automatically.

 ```yaml
 name: default